zonneplan/KiBot/docs/source/KiPlotYAML.rst

    v2: '3'
    v3: "true"
    v4: "  I have spaces  "

+Here the dict is mapping "Hi!" to the "v1" key, "3" to the "v2" key, etc.

 The list and dict elements can also be other lists and/or dicts.
 To understand how this is achieved we need one more thing.